Multiple scales kinetic theory for rotationally constrained slow inertial waves and anisotropic dynamics: Reduced-Rotating Hydro-Dynamic Equations, R-RHD

 where $U^{s_k}_\mathbf{k} := i k_\perp\psi^{s_k}_\mathbf{k}$.
 From \eqref{eqn:eigv}, ${\bf U}^{s_k}_{\bf k}:=(U^{s_k}_\mathbf{k}, W^{s_k}_\mathbf{k})^T= (i s_k, 1)^T={\bf h}^{s_k}_{\bf k}$ where

 represents the complex helical wave basis (see ref. \citep{Lesieur72} for details) within the slow manifold incorporating the leading order incompressibility criteria $\nabla_\perp\cdot\mathbf{u}=0$, i.e. $\mathbf{ k}_\perp\cdot\mathbf{h}^{s_k}_{\bf k}=0$.
 Notably, as with its counterpart that exists outside the slow manifold (ref.
-Fig.~\ref{hel_basis}), this wave basis exhibits the following properties that enables switching across different handedness,
+Fig.~\ref{hel_basis}), this wave basis exhibits the following property that enables switching across different handedness by a conjugation operation,

 These findings illustrate that the R-RHD are naturally set up in the helical wave coordinate basis.